 See availability on GetYourGuide →Transparency: we also operate the Phnom Penh Heritage Tour.

-Markets: Central, Russian, Kandal
+The markets: Central, Russian, Kandal

-The markets of Phnom Penh are not tourist attractions; they are places of life.
+The markets of Phnom Penh are not tourist attractions, they are places of life.
 Approaching them with this idea changes everything.

 Strolling through colonial Phnom Penh